Skip to main content

 • gameplay

-• “The gameplay loop is surprisingly engaging and addictive.”
+• “The gameplay loop is incredibly engaging and satisfying to achieve things.”

 • “The theft mechanic ruins this game.”